jkbuha/XPS-9500-CometLake-OpenCore/README.md

 setup_var_cv CpuSetup 0x43 0x00
 ```

-# S3 ACPI
+# S4 ACPI
-Despite Dell's attempts to remove S3 from the sleep options, it's possible, in theory at least, to get S3 working using a combination of IFR edits
+Despite Dell's attempts to sabotage S3 sleep, I've managed to get S4 sleep
+(hibernatemode 25) on macOS, uusing a combination of IFR edits
 and ACPI table changes.
-The first step is to re-enable S3 from the UEFI interface using modGRUBshell:
+The first step is to change the following
+variables from the UEFI interface using modGRUBshell:

 ```bash
 setup_var PchSetup 0x16 00 (RTC Memory Lock ->Disabled)